osiam/osiam/docs/detailed-reference-installation.md

 It's the default configuration file that has been copied during initialization.
 Change this file to your needs.
 It should be self-explanatory.
+You should at least change the database connection to point to a PostgreSQL or MySQL server, if you install OSIAM in a production environment.
 You have to restart OSIAM after making changes to this file.

 ## Starting OSIAM